giantswarm/rfc/devportal-component-relationships/README.md

 Other languages we use (Python, JavaScript/Typescript, ...) have similar concepts and may be explored, however each of thise is only a niche in our landscape and we will have to evaluate whether the value gained is worth the effort.

+## Components depending on other components (services)

+We have cases where a certain service can only function when another service is also deployed with it.
+Examples:

+- `kubectl-gs` (CLI) depends on `athena` (service) running in whatever cluster to sign in to.

+- `api` (deprecated Rest API) depends on tokend, companyd, userd, cluster-service, credentiald.

+- `cluster-services` depends on vault and kubernetesd.

+- `passage` depends on `userd`.

+TODO: Find some more modern examples

+While some of these dependencies might be useful to depict, it's also possible to take this too far.
+For example, every app (as in the Giant Swarm app platform) relies on app-operator and chart-operator to deliver it.
+Howevwer, rendering this dependency for hundreds of apps is likely not helping anyone.
+So we need human judgement when deciding which dependencies to depict.

 ## App collections and the apps they include

 TODO Can we detect an app collection?